Sell USDINR; target of 64.30 - 64.20: ICICI Direct

 Debt market

-Government bonds fell for a second day, as investors sold debt to benefit from price gains early last week • The GoI benchmark 6.
-79 % 2027 bond yield rose to 6.
-49% from 6.
-48% in the previous session • Yield on the US 10 - y ear declined to 2.15 % from 2.16% in previous session.Forex (US$/INR)
+Government bonds rose for the first time in three sessions, as low US treasury yields supported emerging - market debt due to attractive yield • The GoI benchmark 6.79% 2027 bond yield fell to 6.
+4 7 % from 6.49% in the previous session • Yield on the US 10 - year declined to 2.19% from 2.15% in the previous session.Forex (US$/INR)

-The rupee posted its first weekly loss in four weeks against the US$ , as expectation of a third interest rate increase in the US this year remained firm after the just concluded Fed Monetary meeting • The US$ fell against major currencies as dollar gains over Japanese Yen were more than offset by losses in the British pound and Euro.
-JPY fell sharply against most majors as the B o J maintained its easy monetary policy leading to further widenig policy divergence between B o J and other major central banks.Strategy
+The rupee remained in a narrow range as strong gains in domestic equities help offset interest rate hike sentiment in the US$ • The US$ rose against major currencies gauged from a rise in the dollar index.
+US$ gained sharply against Japanese Yen underpinned by recent Fed interest rate hike while B o J vowed to maintain easy monetary policy.
+The euro continue to struggle near resistance at the 1.12 area in the backdrop of Brexit negotiations.Strategy

-In the currency futures market, the most traded dollar - rupee June contract on the NSE ended at 64.52.
-The June contract open interest declined 1 3.45 % from the previous day • July contract open interest increased 2.60 % in the previous session • We expect the US$ to find resistance at higher levels.
-Utilise upsides in the pair to go short on the US$INR pair.
+In the currency futures market, the most traded dollar - rupee June contract on the NSE ended at 64.50.
+The June contract open interest declined 7.15% from the previous day • July contract open interest increased 7.91% in the previous session • We expect the US$ to find resistance at higher levels.
+Utilise up sides in the pair to go short on the US$INR pair.

 Intra-day strategy